Zhaith-Izaliel/sddm-sugar-candy-nix/README.md

   # ---Snip---
   sddm-sugar-candy-nix = {
     url = "gitlab:Zhaith-Izaliel/sddm-sugar-candy-nix";
-    # Optional, by default this flake follows nixpkgs-unstable.
+    # Optional, by default this flake follows the latest nixpkgs-stable.
+    # ---
+    # Note that setting this will make it follow your version of nixpkgs, which
+    # can lead to issue if you lock it to nixpkgs-unstable.
+If you don't add this
+    # line, the derivation will be bigger, but will work Out Of the Box.
     inputs.nixpkgs.follows = "nixpkgs";
   };
   # ---Snip---